HazemAhmed0/Agile-Practical-Examination/README.md

 # Product Backlog Items Ordering And RATIONALE
 Items in the backlog were ordered based on their importance to the core functionality and usability of the app.
 To achieve ordering we asked questions such as what is the importance of this feature to the core functionality?
 What do we need to get the first prototype?
 How many other features are dependant on this one?
 This achieved a simple order as seen in screenshot.

+# Story points / sprint Estimation
+As a team of 10 we have decided that 40 story points per sprint period (4 weeks) is achivable and competent.